 To open Read16, click the Hamar Laser Logo on the Home Page or Apps page, as shown in Figure 1.
+To open the apps page, swipe up from the bottom of the screen.

 Figure 1 - Read16 Application in Apps screen